Darius Morris: High school career

 Morris was invited to numerous All-star basketball camps hosted by LeBron James, Steve Nash, the National Basketball Players Association and Nike.
 He was twice selected as a first-team All-State player in California.
 He was also named the MVP of numerous tournaments and invited to participate in numerous all-star games, including the Academic All-American Classic.
-Morris' father worked for the United States Postal Service office in Venice.
+Morris's father worked for the United States Postal Service office in Venice.

 As a senior, Morris led Windward High School to the California Division V state title, posting a game-high 25 points, eight rebounds and four assists in the championship game.
 Darius Morris was named the MVP of Olympic League, CIF Division 5A Southern Section Player of Year, and CIF Division 5A State Player of Year.
 Also Darius was awarded a John Wooden High School Player of the Year Award, received by Jrue Holiday the year before.
 He was ranked as the 11th, 15th and 20th best high school basketball point guard in the nation by ESPN, Rivals.com and Scout.com, respectively.
 Rivals and ESPN included him on their lists of best overall basketball players at 77th and 100th, respectively.